CoolProp/IF97/README.md

 Basically, you can do anything you like with the code.
 The MIT license is a very permissive license, allowing you to modify, distribute, sell, etc. the code.
 It is *not* a copy-left license, you can use this in commercial code.

-You are strongly requested, but not required, to cite both this repository and that of coolprop: www.coolprop.org
+You are strongly requested, but not required, to cite both this repository and that of CoolProp: www.coolprop.org

 Wrappers
 --------